Giansingh4710/keerat_backend/README.md

 # How I setup the server for the shabad api
-### Get Domain Name and Host it on AWS
-- Bought namecheap domain.
-- Go -> Route 53, hosted zone, Create Hosted Zone with domain name.
-- Copy NS records from Route 53 and paste it in namecheap domain.
-- For me they were:
-    - ns-1289.awsdns-33.org.
-    - ns-735.awsdns-27.net.
-    - ns-1975.awsdns-54.co.uk.
-    - ns-504.awsdns-63.com.
-- In namecheap under the domain, got to nameservers.
-Select custom DNS and paste the ns-* records they show for you in aws.
-- Create Record
-    - Subdomain: (leave blank)
-    - Record type: A - Routes traffic to an IPv4 address and some AWS resources.
-    - Value: IP address of the EC2 instance.
-- Create Record (2)
-    - Subdomain: www
-    - Record type: A - Routes traffic to an IPv4 address and some AWS resources.
-    - Toggle on Alias
-    - Route traffic to: 'Alias to another record in this hosted zone'
-    - Choose your domain name
-- Will Take some time to reflect the changes.

 ### Configure EC2 Ubuntu Instance
 - Create EC2 instance.
 Make sure to click ubuntu and also allow http and https traffic.